MaySeikatsu/spotatui/README.md

   # Disables the responsive layout that makes the search bar smaller on bigger
   # screens and enforces a wide search bar
   enforce_wide_search_bar: false
+  # Contribute to the global song counter (completely anonymous, no PII collected)
+  # Set to false to opt out of contributing to the global counter
+  enable_global_song_count: true
   # Determines the text icon to display next to "liked" Spotify items, such as
   # liked songs and albums, or followed artists.
 Can be any length string.
   # These icons require a patched nerd font.